The Life-changing Power of Adventure Therapy ThreePeaks Ascent

 Autism and Other Neurodiverse Conditions

-Whether a student is struggling with symptoms associated with being on the autism spectrum, or from another neurodevelopmental disorder like a non-verbal learning disorder, ThreePeaks Ascent can provide individualized treatment plans to meet them where they are at.
-The adventure therapy setting creates authentic social interactions that can be tailored by staff to meet the group’s needs and allows for processing and debriefing of behaviors.
+Whether a student is struggling with symptoms associated with being on the autism spectrum or from another neurodevelopmental disorder like a non-verbal learning disorder, ThreePeaks Ascent can provide individualized treatment plans to meet them where they are.
+The adventure therapy setting creates authentic social interactions that can be tailored by staff to meet the group's needs and allows for processing and debriefing of behaviors.
 Karoff et al. break down the reasons that adventure therapy is effective for youth on the autism spectrum or with other neurodevelopmental disorders into three elements:

 • Adventure therapy is inherently unpredictable.
 This provides ASD youth with frequent opportunities to engage with peers in an authentic, uncontrived way.
-They can engage with peers in the way while in an environment of support and trust.
+They can engage with peers in this way while in an environment of support and trust.

 • Adventure therapy is a group-driven process that is, by nature, flexible and adaptable to the specific needs of the group and individuals within it.